The following information is also available as a PDF.

 - Weekly Training Meetings: 2-hour instructional sessions each week conducted in small groups, timing varied based on trainee availability.
 Some weekly training sessions will be replaced by workshops focusing on specific interpersonal skills.

-- Office Hours: 5 volunteer hours during spring term (minimum of 2 hours will be completed in our Equipment Room in the SOCH)
+Office Hours: 5 volunteer hours during spring term (minimum of 2 hours will be completed in our Equipment Room in the SOCH) (this may not apply due to the high likelihood of virtual training)

 Sometimes, trainees whose skills need significant improvement by the end of training trips may be required to complete additional training over the summer or after leading in the fall.
 Additionally, a trainee may be asked not to lead a FOP trip if their skills are significantly lacking after the training trip.